Quantum GraviElectro Dynamics: Mathematical preliminaries

 \subsection{Connections and curvatures}

-This section introduces connections and curvatures in principal bundles given in previous section.
-In physics, a connection provides a gauge-boson field mediating a force between matter fields, and a curvature is named a field strength and provides, e.g., electromagnetic fields in the $U(1)$ gauge theory.
-The Lagrangian consists of the covariant differential of matter and gauge fields, ensuring the gauge invariance of the theory.
-The covariant differential includes a \emph{coupling constant} in physics, which provides relative strength among fundamental forces in Nature.

-On the other hand, the standard treatment of the connection and the curvature in mathematics does not include a coupling constant in their definitions.
-We introduce the gravitational coupling constant to simultaneously discuss a gravitational force and other forces.
-We first provide the standard definitions of the connection and the curvature in general relativity; then, we introduce the gravitational coupling constant in our theory.
+This section introduces the connection and curvature in the principal bundle given in the previous section.
+In physics, a connection provides a gauge boson field that mediates a force between matter fields, and a curvature is called a field strength and provides, for example, electromagnetic fields in $U(1)$ gauge theory.
+The Lagrangian consists of the gauge covariant differential of matter and gauge fields, which ensures the gauge invariance of the theory.
+The covariant differential includes a \textit{coupling constant} in physics, which provides the relative strength among the fundamental forces in nature.
+On the other hand, the standard treatment of connection and curvature in mathematics does not include a coupling constant in its definitions.
+We introduce the gravitational coupling constant in order to discuss the gravitational force and other forces simultaneously.
+We first give the standard definitions of connection and curvature in general relativity, and then introduce the gravitational coupling constant in our theory.